ddunkijaco/shellScores/README.md

 shellScores
 ===========

-shellScores is a python script to show recent sports scores in the console.
+shellScores is a python script created to show recent sports scores in the console.

 shellScores requires Python 2.7 and the [Requests library](http://docs.python-requests.org/en/latest/) which can be installed via Python's easy_install using:
 ```